wepl/hrtmon/readme.txt

 The best place to start hacking the source is the HRTmonV2.s file.
 (and all the files in the 'src' directory)
 This file can be assembled at least with ASMOne, ASMPro, BASM or PhxAss.
+The supplied binaries are created using vasm/vbcc and the supplied Makefile.
 The resulting file should be saved as HRTmon.data.
 That's it, you have a new version of HRTmon.